 Dealing with acne can be tough.
 So tough, in fact, that it can make some people anxious or depressed.
 That’s why emotional support and a sense of community can be immensely helpful, and in this day and age that’s not difficult to find.
 Google some acne forums, or join some acne groups on social media.
 Usually, these communities all share a common problem and are very kind and supportive.
 Besides, they’re clued in into which products work, which don’t, and can offer tons of no-nonsense, first-hand advice.

-Try to study your face and become a sort of expert on it.
+What is your acne trying to tell you?
+It's always wise to study your face and become a sort of expert on it.
 Discover when it is actually dry, so you can use a moisturizer.
 Same goes for it being oily - in that case, a nice face wash seems a good idea.
 But you should learn to tell the difference.
+Your body can't listen to you if you don't speak its language.

-Let’s say you’ve decided to exfoliate your skin.
+Let’s say you’ve decided to do a chemical peel or exfoliate your skin.
 You've grown sick of all those blackheads and decided to put them in their place - which is off your skin.
 Well, so far so good, but please grab a moisturizer while at it.
 Exfoliation can really dry your skin, so applying some moisturizer as a bonus will go a long way.

 If your hair is long, it’s better to keep it away from your face, regardless of how clean it is.
 Even clean hair can cause undue irritation to healthy skin by constantly brushing against it.